JsonApiClient/json_api_client/README.md

 You can define schema within your client model.
 You can define basic types and set default values if you wish.
 If you declare a basic type, we will try to cast any input to be that type.

 The added benefit of declaring your schema is that you can access fields before data is set (otherwise, you'll get a `NoMethodError`).

+**Note: This is completely optional.
+This will set default values and handle typecasting.**

 ### Example